Uniformity of Strong Asymptotics in Angelesco Systems: Conformal maps

-\section{Conformal Maps}
+\section{Conformal maps}

-The framework of the Riemann-Hilbert analysis, which we use, consists in formulating a multiplicative Riemann-Hilbert problem for \( 3\times3 \) matrices, whose jump relations are then factorized and partially moved into the complex plane onto the so-called ``lens''.
-The construction of this lens depends on the value of the parameter \( c \) via properties of local conformal maps around each point in \( E_c \).
-In this section we define these maps and discuss some of their properties.
+The framework of the Riemann--Hilbert analysis, which we use, consists in formulating a multiplicative Riemann--Hilbert problem for $ 3\times3 $ matrices, whose jump relations are then factorized and partially moved into the complex plane onto the so-called ``lens''.
+The construction of this lens depends on the value of the parameter $ c $ via properties of local conformal maps around each point in $ E_c $.
+In this section, we define these maps and discuss some of their properties.

 In what follows, it will be sometimes useful for us to recall that